If games resume, athletes will ‘need to know when to peak’ | Times Leader

 “That’s going to be on us,” he said.
 “We’re professional athletes.
 We’ve got to make sure we prepare.
 It’s not easy, but it is what it is, and we’ve got to deal with the situation as best as we can.”

-While basketball and hockey were nearing their playoffs, baseball was in spring training when things were shut down.
+While basketball and hockey were nearing their playoffs, baseball was in spring training when sports were shut down.
 It created a particular wrinkle for pitchers, who tend to train methodically toward full games.

 Washington Nationals general manager Mike Rizzore said he expects another period that resembles spring training before games are played.